Rinaldo Casana1

 M, #63108, b.
 22 August 1796, d.
 11 June 1860

-Reverend Baden Powell was born on 22 August 1796.2 He was the son of Baden Powell and Hester Powell.2 He married, firstly, Eliza Rivaz, daughter of Vincent Francis Rivaz, on 17 July 1821.2 He married, secondly, Charlotte Pope, daughter of William Pope, on 27 September 1837.2 He married, thirdly, Henrietta Grace Smyth, daughter of Vice-Admiral W. H. Smyth, on 10 March 1846.2 He died on 11 June 1860 at age 63.1
+Reverend Baden Powell was born on 22 August 1796.2 He was the son of Baden Powell and Hester Powell.2 He married, firstly, Eliza Rivaz, daughter of Vincent Francis Rivaz and Catherine Perret, on 17 July 1821.2 He married, secondly, Charlotte Pope, daughter of William Pope, on 27 September 1837 at St. Mary's Church, Speldhurst, Kent, England.2,3 He married, thirdly, Henrietta Grace Smyth, daughter of Admiral William Henry Smyth and Eliza Anne Warington, on 10 March 1846.2 He died on 11 June 1860 at age 63.1

-Reverend Baden Powell graduated from Oxford University, Oxford, Oxfordshire, England, with a Master of Arts (M.A.).2 He was Savilian Professor of Geometry in 1827 at Oxford University, Oxford, Oxfordshire, England.1,2 He was the Vicar at Plumstead, Kent, England.2 He held the office of Vice-President of the Royal Society.2 He was invested as a Fellow, Royal Astronomical Society (F.R.A.S.).2 He was invested as a Fellow, Royal Geographical Society (F.R.G.S.).2 He lived at Langton, Kent, England.1
+He graduated from Oxford University, Oxford, Oxfordshire, EnglandG, with a Master of Arts (M.A.)2 He was Savilian Professor of Geometry in 1827 at Oxford University, Oxford, Oxfordshire, EnglandG.1,2 He was the Vicar at Plumstead, Kent, EnglandG.2 He was appointed Fellow, Royal Astronomical Society (F.R.A.S.)2 He held the office of Vice-President of the Royal Society.2 He was appointed Fellow, Royal Geographical Society (F.R.G.S.)2 He lived at Langton, Kent, EnglandG.1

 Children of Reverend Baden Powell and Henrietta Grace Smyth